toidiu/toidiu.github.io/content/brag/interview-prep/orange.md

 - read https://www.hellointerview.com/learn/behavioral/overview/introduction

 **TOP**
+- A design choice that encured technical debt but you think it was a good choice.
 - Tell me about a time you worked well within a team.
   - Helped co-worker in cloudfront integrate with async cert loading feature.
   - helped deliver quic over 2 years. specifically worked in a team of three to review prs, make design